bhaaskara/Kubernetes/Pods/pod.md

 > Pods are only scheduled once in their lifetime.
 Once a Pod is scheduled (assigned) to a Node, the Pod runs on that Node until it stops or is terminated.

+There are five stages in the lifecycle of a pod, The status of a pod tells you what stage of the lifecycle it’s at currently.

+1. **Pending**: This state shows at least one container within the pod has not yet been created.
+2. **Running**: All containers have been created, and the pod has been bound to a Node.
+At this point, the containers are running, or are being started or restarted.
+3. **Succeeded:** All containers in the pod have been successfully terminated and will not be restarted.
+4. **Failed:** All containers have been terminated, and at least one container has failed.
+The failed container exists in a non-zero state.
+5. **Unknown:** The status of the pod cannot be obtained.
+6.
 ## Pod lifetime
 Like individual application containers, Pods are considered to be relatively ephemeral (rather than durable) entities.
 Pods are created, assigned a unique ID (UID), and scheduled to nodes where they remain until termination (according to restart policy) or deletion.
 If a Node dies, the Pods scheduled to that node are scheduled for deletion after a timeout period.